 Frame Relay is a WAN protocol that provides connection-oriented communication by creating and maintaining virtual circuits.
 It has a high-performance rating and operates at the Data Link and Physical Layers.

 21) How do you configure a Cisco router to route IPX?

 The initial thing to do is to enable IPX routing by using the “IPX routing” command.
 Each interface that is used in the IPX network is then configured with a network number and encapsulation method.

 22) What are the different IPX access lists?

-There are two access lists: Standard and Extended.
 Standard Access List can only filter the source or destination IP address.
-An Extended Access List uses the source and destination IP addresses, port, socket and protocol when filtering a network.
+An Extended Access List uses the source and destination IP addresses, port, socket, and protocol when filtering a network.

 23) Explain the benefits of VLANs.

 VLANs allow the creation of collision domains by groups other than just physical location.
 Using VLANs, it is possible to establish networks by different means, such as by function, type of hardware, protocol, among others.
 This is a big advantage when compared to conventional LANs wherein collision domains are always tied to physical location.